matthewbradley22/CarT_2025/README.md

 4. <em>DEGPathAnalyses.R</em>: Has code to create heatmaps of 50 top important genes in Fig 2

-Other:
+### Other:

-dengPublicData: Create scatter plots of our data lfc versus deng public data response groups.
-This script is where public data from Deng paper https://www.nature.com/articles/s41591-020-1061-7#Sec8 is read in and processed
+<em>dengPublicData.R</em>: Create scatter plots of our data lfc versus deng public data response groups.
+This script is where
+public data from Deng paper https://www.nature.com/articles/s41591-020-1061-7#Sec8 is read in and processed

 TODO: Add how we did machine learning labeling